jeffreykegler/hoonlint/misc/whitespace.md

 To avoid confusion,
 in this document
-column position is always used to mean the location of a character within a line, as defined above.
+"column" is always used to mean the column location of a character within a line, as defined above.
-When we discuss other horizontal vs. vertical grids, we use the terms "row" for position on the vertical axis, and "silo" for position on the horizontal axis.
+When we discuss other 2-dimensional grids, we use the terms "row" for position on the vertical axis, and "silo" for position on the horizontal axis.
-The definition of the specific meaning of
-"row" and "silo" will be given with the context where it is used.
+There will be several definitions of "row" and "silo", and we will give specifics in the context where they are used.

 The column location at which `x` starts will sometimes be written as `Column(x)`,